ibexa/documentation-developer/docs/releases/ez_platform_v3.0.md

 #### Keyword Field Type

-The `keyword` Field Type can now recognize versions of a Content.
+The `keyword` Field Type can now recognize versions of a Content item.

 ### Login and password options